 |Valley||1917||Boise and Idaho counties||Cascade|

-Idaho Extinct Counties
+List of Idaho Extinct Counties

 Idaho seems to have counties that no longer are in existence.
 They were recognized by the state, provincial, or territorial authorities.
 Many of these counties were created and disbanded within the Nineteenth century; county boundaries have evolved very little since Nineteen hundred in the great most of states.
 These counties need to be researched when performing genealogy and family history research.
 Pay attention where the courthouse records went to if the county was eliminated or merged with some other county.